cubbit/enigma/README.md

 ## Node.js

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).
-Node.js version 8.0 or higher is required (Node.js 11 has not be tested yet).
+Node.js version 8.0 or higher is required (Node.js 11 has not been tested yet).

 Enigma is supported on the following platforms.